markhgn/markhgn.github.io/_posts/2013-05-20-the-fantasises-and-delusions-of-marketers.md

 People's tolerance to advertising that appears on the web is very different, which affects implementation and performance.

-__I chose this quote because it rightly highlights the unspoken knowledge that most display advertising is utterly ineffective because of the restrictions of the medium.
+__I chose this quote because it rightly highlights the unspoken knowledge that online advertising not supported by a direct user intent is largely ineffective because of the restrictions of the medium.
 The desperate bid to dress-up advertorial as something more useful is unlikely to be any more successful.__